Panduvasdeva

-Prince Panduvasudeva, (died 474 BC) was King of Upatissa Nuwara (in modern-day Sri Lanka) from 504 BC to 474 BC.
+Panduvasudeva (Sinhala:පණ්ඩුවාසදේව) (died 474 BC) was King of Upatissa Nuwara (in modern-day Sri Lanka) from 504 BC to 474 BC.
 He was the first monarch of the Kingdom of Upatissa Nuwara and succeeded Upatissa, who reigned as regent.
 Panduvasudeva had ten sons, including Abhaya and Tissa and one daughter, Unmada Chitra.
 He was a nephew of Prince Vijaya.